aosp-lb-nozomi/rom_builder/README.md

-Marvellous CM10
+CM10 for LB for the Sony Xperia S
 ===========

-Scripts and tools for building Marvellous CM10
+Scripts and tools for building CM10 for LB